 Day 1: Hiking and waterfalls on Icefields Parkway

-If you’ve been following our Banff itinerary for 3 days, you end up on the Icefields Parkway, a road connecting Lake Louise in Banff National Park and Jasper in Jasper National Park.
+If you’ve been following our Banff itinerary, you end up on the Icefields Parkway, a road connecting Lake Louise in Banff National Park and Jasper in Jasper National Park.
 And once you leave Banff, you enter Jasper right away.

 I recommend staying a night along the Icefields Parkway and not trying to drive it in just one day.
 You would miss out on a lot of fun stops and scenic hikes.